It’s also important to help those who depend on charities and food banks.

 Supporting the restaurant industry

-General Mills Foodservice made a $100,000 donation to the Restaurant Employee Relief Fund (RERF) to help restaurant workers facing hardship due to the COVID-19 crisis.
+General Mills Foodservice also made a $100,000 donation to the Restaurant Employee Relief Fund (RERF) to help restaurant workers facing hardship due to the COVID-19 crisis.
 Our donation, and all money raised by RERF, will go directly to impacted restaurant workers who have lost their jobs.

 We're devoted to working alongside our partners in communities around the world, and with our employees, customers and consumers.